The group identification problem for $p$-groups of small order: Group identification for the groups of order

 \section{Group identification for the groups of order $2^9$}

-The SmallGroups library provides an id-function for all group orders except those divisible by $2^9$.
-In particular, it has an id-function for the groups of order $2^8$.
-We used that as starting point for our own investigations and the developement of an id-function for the groups of order $2^9$.
-As a first step we recall the main constructions used for the id-function for order $2^8$.
+The SmallGroups Library provides an effective algorithm to solve the group identification problem for all contained group orders except those divisible by $2^9$.
+In particular, it has an algorithm to identify the groups of order $2^8$.
+We used that as a starting point for our own investigations and the development of an algorithm to identify the groups of order $2^9$.
+As a first step we recall the main ideas behind the group identification for groups of order $2^8$.